-- Submit a District application for admission; - Submit a High School Concurrent Enrollment or High School Dual Enrollment application (as applicable) including a signed parental or Guardian Consent Form, counselor signed approval for recommended courses; - Submit a signed approval by Tthe principal's signature is required only for summer session (NOTE: A parent or guardian of a pupil who is not enrolled in a public or private school may petition directly without the signature of a principal.) - Demonstrate that the student is Be confirmed capable of profiting from instruction, by evaluation as noted below.
+Submit a District application for admission;

+Submit a High School Concurrent Enrollment or High School Dual Enrollment application (as applicable) including a signed parental or Guardian Consent Form, counselor signed approval for recommended courses;

+The principal's signature is required only for summer session (NOTE: A parent or guardian of a pupil who is not enrolled in a public or private school may petition directly without the signature of a principal.)

+Be confirmed capable of profiting from instruction, by evaluation as noted below.
 The Dean of Enrollment Services has the authority to make the final decision whether a student can benefit from instruction.